ms3056/Tokei/README.md

-# Weather Plugin
+# Clock

-This is a weather plugin for Obsidian (https://obsidian.md).
+This is a clock for Obsidian (https://obsidian.md).

 ![image](https://github.com/ms3056/clock-for-obsidian/assets/23712700/6dddf375-8e30-4ba6-a713-c22ebd18e153)